dlt-hub/openapi-sample-pipelines/README.md

 That's it!
 You should now be able to run the pipelines and see the results.

-For any additional help or information, refer to the individual pipeline documentation files or the [dlt-init-openapi](https://github.com/dlt-hub/dlt-init-openapi) page.
+For any additional help or information, refer to the individual pipeline documentation files or the [dlt-init-openapi](https://github.com/dlt-hub/dlt-init-openapi) page!

-Happy coding!